-explain what everything on any proposals of mastrations meant.
+explain what everything on any proposals or illustrations meant?
 Explain.

 Advisor 1:

 Advisor 2:

 Advisor 3:

 8. Did the advisor seem honest, authentic, transparent?
-If the attention was more on you and your needs

-than selling you a policy before you walked out the door, it's a good sign.
-If the advisor didn't know an

-answer to your question, did he or she weasel out of it or admit not knowing the answer?
-Did he or she

-promise to research the issue and get back to you with an answer?
-Explain your general experience with

-the advisor in this regard.
+If the attention was more on you and your needs than selling you a policy before you walked out the door, it's a good sign.
+If the advisor didn't know an answer to your question, did he or she weasel out of it or admit not knowing the answer?
+Did he or she promise to research the issue and get back to you with an answer?
+Explain your general experience with the advisor in this regard.

 Advisor 1:

 Advisor 2:

+(UVISOI 2.

+A.1.: 0

 Advisor 3:

-9 .
-Basic litmus test: I If five friends asked you to : recommend a disability insurance advisor, v would you

-recommend this p person?
+9. Basic litmus test: If five friends asked you to recommend a disability insurance advisor, would you recommend this person?

-Advisor 1: 110010011.
+Advisor 1:

 Advisor 2:

 Advisor 3:

-Use this space to remark on the general pros and cons of the advisor or anything else you've found during your research or your initial meeting.
+Use this space to remark on the general pros and cons of the advisor or anything else you've found during you research or your initial meeting.